CeilingFanGuides

 Window-mounted Air Conditioning Units

-If you’re tired of your ceiling fan, but you still want to get the cooling feel from a fan, one of the best alternatives is window-mounted air conditioning units.
+One of the best alternatives is window-mounted air conditioning units.
 You can find these in many stores or online for about $100-$200.

 Window AC units are installed in windows and doors.
 They are ideal for rooms with high ceilings.
 They work best when they’re placed near the window or door where they’ll be used most frequently.
-They don’t require installation or ductwork and are relatively inexpensive to purchase and install.
+They don’t require ductwork and are relatively inexpensive to purchase and install.

 Window A/C